Overview of the Collections

 The Library’s Special Collections Department holds the papers of former state legislators who have donated materials to the Library.
 These collections provide insight into the issues of the time and the day-to-day workings of legislative offices.
 Included in the collections are correspondence, research materials, working papers, etc. Collections often focus on significant pieces of legislation and issues of particular concern to a legislator.

 This file is a subject collection of materials concerning Massachusetts history and politics and contains photographs, news clippings, correspondence, pamphlets, etc. on selected legislators.
-Available for use in the Special Collections Department of the State Library, a guide is available online.

 This book provides short biographical entries for Massachusetts legislators from 1691-1780.

 Leading the Way: A History of the Massachusetts General Court 1629-1980

 Published by the Massachusetts Secretary of State, this resource contains brief biographies of Senate Presidents and House Speakers.